 Once you have set up a schedule, the schedule will be shown under "Runs":

 Scroll down through the run log to see previous runs.

 Connections will run sequentially in BlueConic.
 This means that sometimes a planned run will have to wait for another run to complete.
 When this happens, BlueConic will show the queued connections and the currently running connection.
-An active run can be aborted by clicking the "Stop" button for that connection.
+You can stop an active run by clicking the Stop button for that connection.

 - A number indicating the incremental number of the run, "Running" to indicate the task is being run, or "Next" for the projected next run.

 - The time the run started, or will start for the projected next run.

 - The time a run took.
 Make sure your schedule leaves enough room for the run time of a task, e.g. it does not make sense to start a task every minute if it takes an hour to complete.

 - Messages from the task during its run.
 Hover over a particular run to show a "download log" icon on the right hand side.
 Click the icon to download the log messages for the run.
 If the connection encountered errors or problems, they are listed here.
 For example, if the connection would result in content of the wrong data type being added to a profile (text into a numeric field, for example), this would be reported here.
 Or if profiles cannot be imported or exported due to privacy or consent management, it would be reported in the connection's run history.